Your Happiness Plan: 6 Steps to Starting Your Happiness Journey

-By clarifying the exact time when you'll increase your happiness you make it more likely that you'll actually do it.
+By clarifying the exact time when you'll increase your happiness (in your happiness plan) you make it more likely that you'll actually do it.
 By scheduling time for your happiness, you'll make more progress.

 Step 3: Decide What Skills to Build

-It sounds obvious, but if your plan is to increase your happiness, you should be building skills that actually have a big impact on your happiness.
-Not all skills are created equal.
+It sounds obvious, but if your plan is to increase your happiness, you should build the skills that actually have a big impact on your happiness.
+And not all skills are created equal.

 As you can see in the figure below, each of the ten top skills is correlated with happiness—but some skills are more strongly correlated with happiness than others.
 The skills on the left side of the chart are more strongly correlated with happiness.
 As you move to the right, the skills are less strongly correlated with (i.e., related to) happiness.